 Linked Note taking

-While you are using the Dock to Desktop mode you can enable Linked Note Taking.
+While you are using the Dock to Desktop mode, you can enable Linked Note Taking.
 This will automatically create a link to the page or office document you have open while you have taken note.
-This is perfect, while I was write a whitepaper for university and I had to do a lot of research I used this feature.
-While I was write the document I had to mention the sources as foot notes and sometimes it’s hard to find the source of something you have found on the internet.
-With linked notes I only had to check my nodes and all the sources and references were linked.
+This is perfect, while I wrote a whitepaper for university and I had to do a lot of research I used this feature.
+While I was writing the document, I had to mention the sources as footnotes, and sometimes it’s hard to find the source of something you have found on the internet.
+With linked notes, I only had to check my nodes, and all the sources and references were linked.

 A lot of other Microsoft products to integrate into OneNote.
-One of them is Visio, if you have Visio installed on our computer you can add an existing Visio diagram to you notes.
+One of them is Visio if you have Visio installed on our computer you can add an existing Visio diagram to your notes.
 You can also directly create a new Visio diagram from OneNote and add it to your notes.